-The application is an outline application for up to 42 houses with access from Sopwith Way via the existing vehicular access.
+As with P/17/0895/OA, the application now for consideration is also an outline application for up to 42 houses with access from Sopwith Way via the existing vehicular access.
 The layout, appearance, scale and landscaping are reserved and therefore not for consideration as part of this application.
 The application is accompanied by an indicative layout plan to demonstrate how 42 houses could be provided within the site.